CUOA Foundation

 Fondazione CUOA is hosted in the Villa Valmarana Morosini in Altavilla Vicentina, in the outskirts of Vicenza.

 History

-CUOA Foundation was born in 1957 thanks to Lino Zanussi within the University of Padua’s Engineering Faculty, as a university centre for studies about business administration.
-Its first purpose was the creation of a post secondary specialization course in business organisation, its first edition started in 1958.
+The CUOA Foundation was founded in 1957 by Lino Zanussi within the University of Padua’s Engineering Faculty, as a university centre for studies about business administration.
+Its purpose was the creation of a post-secondary specialization course in business organisation, its first edition started in 1958.